ayakashi-io/ayakashi-io.github.io/docs/guide/tour.md

 }
 ```

-This instructs ayakashi to first run our scrapper `myScrapper` and then pass the extracted data
+This instructs ayakashi to first run our scraper `myScraper` and then pass the extracted data
 to our `printToConsole` script which will just print our data.
 The `waterfall` part means: "run this in a serial (waterfall) manner, one after the other, while passing data
 from one to the next".